Natasya-Mathein/School_District_Analysis/README.md

 ### Summary

-* We replaced 9th grader students at Thomas High School math and reading scores with NaN.This affected 461 students out of 1635 Thomas High School students (28.2%)
+* We replaced 9th grader students at Thomas High School math and reading scores with NaN.
+This affected 461 students out of 1635 Thomas High School students (28.2%)
 * Thomas High School % passing math, % passing reading and % of overall change to 97.50%, 97.02% and 90.63%
 * Average Math Score by grade and by school also affected since there are no score for 9th grade from Thomas High School
 * Average Reading Score by grade and by school also affected since there are no score for 9th grade from Thomas High School